simondlevy/Hackflight/README.md

 ## Intro

-Hackflight is a C++ software toolkit for building multirotor flight controllers and simulators.
+Hackflight is a C++ software toolkit for building multirotor flight controllers.
 It is geared toward people like me who want to tinker with flight-control firmware, and use it to teach students about ideas like inertial measurement and PID tuning.  <b>If you are in the 99% percent of users who just want to get your vehicle flying without getting into firmware hacking, I